-We want to help you find your own path in recovering from pregnancy, breastfeeding and parenting.
-Our midwife appointments are here to help you immediately after birth and with us you can discuss your birth as well as rehabilitate your pelvic floor.
-We offer acupuncture as a holistic form of care, that we use in our midwifery treatments.
+We wish to help you find your own path in recovering from pregnancy and birth and entering successful breastfeeding and parenting.
+Our midwife appointments are there to assist you after birth in areas you wish to be helped.
+We also offer acupuncture as a holistic form of care, that we use in our midwifery treatments.

 The puerperium and early discharge from the hospital (6-36h)